May is National Military Appreciation Month: 7 Ways to Celebrate

 Memorial Day is the only federal holiday in May and was originally created as “Decoration Day” after the Civil War, set aside as a time to visit the final resting places of fallen soldiers to decorate their graves with flowers.
 Today the tradition continues, as Memorial Day is designated as the day for all Americans to remember with gratitude the sacrifice given by members of all branches of the armed forces.

 So what are some ways to keep America’s active duty, reserve, and veteran servicemen and women foremost in your mind during the National Military Appreciation Month (NAAM)?
-There are many easy ways to do so, such as:

 - Saying thank you.
 If you see a member of the armed forces in his or her uniform, take a moment to shake hands, and simply say that you appreciate their service.
 In the same way, many veterans wear a hat or shirt that reflects their prior service.
 Taking a moment just to offer your gratitude is simple and free.